RanaAlkhoudari/Equated-Monthly-Installment/README.md

 -Checkout to the master branch

-### Note: Make sure to upgrade node to a new version, preferably to v20.10.0
+### Note: Make sure to upgrade node to a new version, preferably to v20.10.0 or v16.15.0

 -Install the dependencies: ```npm install```